Gitatme123/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 ## Study Design: MechaCar vs Competition
-A statistical study that can quantity MechaCars ability to perform against competition:
+A statistical study that can quantity MechaCars ability to perform against competition: I would want to see this car against others comparable in the industry.

 > What metric or metrics are you going to test?

+The common things I would want to see are MGP, MPT, drag, handling, speed, 0-60mpg time.

 > What is the null hypothesis or alternative hypothesis?